-If you suffer from sensitive teeth, the caring team at Maple Dental Office will find a personalized solution for you.
+If you suffer from sensitive teeth, the caring professionals at Maple Dental Office and Mapleview Dental Centre will find a personalized solution for you.
 Many patients develop a common condition called dentin hypersensitivity, which may involve a sensitivity to hot, cold, sweet, sour, brushing or flossing.
 Dentin is a layer of your tooth under the hard enamel surface that has nerve endings that can be responsive to temperature, acidic foods, touch and other factors.

 Changing Brushing Habits Can Lead to More Problems